Twisted iterated algebraic K-theory and topological T-duality for sphere bundles: Classifying spaces for T-dual pairs

 \end{prop}

 The set of homotopy classes of nullhomotopies of a representative cocycle for $e(E) \in H^{m+1}(X)$, if trivial, is a torsor under $H^{m}(X)$.
 The same is true of bundle Thom classes $\Th \in H^m(E)$: for any $\alpha \in H^m(X)$, $\Th + p^*(\alpha)$ is another such bundle Thom class.
-This structure is indeed a torsor (that is, it is a free and transitive action of $H^m(X)$) by virtue of point 2 in the above Proposition.
+This structure is indeed a torsor (as it arises from a free and transitive action of $H^m(X)$) by virtue of point 2 in the above Proposition.
 Thus we may in fact conclude:

 \begin{quote} {\it The set of homotopy classes of trivializations of $e(E)$ is naturally in bijection with the set of bundle Thom classes $\Th \in H^m(E)$}. \end{quote}